umbraco/rfcs/packages/0018-package-format.md

 We also want to simplify the package creation approach when including Umbraco schema and content to only allow you to pick all items.
 Most packages made are made on a specific site to develop packages, we believe it will make it faster and simpler to create and manage packages.
 For packages based on files the option to pick files will stay as-is.

-#### Package migrations
+#### Package Migrations

+What is "Package Migrations"?
+In Umbraco we have the concept of "Migrations" which are commands or instructions that are executed when Umbraco upgrades.
+We plan to re-use this same concept and code to allow developers to embed commands/instructions into their package which can be executed during installation and upgrades.
+Using Umbraco Migrations is not new and some packages already choose to use them but it requires a lot of manual coding/plumbing and is generally inconsistent with how they are detected and execute since there is no common or officially documented way to use them.
+Package Migrations will be an official, documented and supported way for package developers to use Migrations and we plan on making this as simple as possible to use so package developers don't have to worry about writing any of the plumbing/detection code that they would need to do today.

+Just like Umbraco's normal Migrations, Package Migrations will ensure that these commands/instructions are only executed once per package version which means they are not accidentally re-executed and ensures they are executed in each environment where the package exists.
+A great benefit of this is that you can be sure that a package's Migrations are executed on each environment when you deploy your changes.
+We plan on updating Umbraco Cloud to ensure that Package Migrations are executed behind the scenes when deploying between environments just like what happens when you perform minor upgrades on Umbraco Cloud.

+The old "Package Actions" format will be retired, however we plan on ensuring that Package Migrations share the same simplicity.
+Currently a Umbraco Migrations are targeted mostly for database changes and if you wanted to do any content/schema manipulation in Umbraco Migrations, it would take quite a lot of code.
+We plan on making working with Package Migrations as easy as possible and will include many common operations like working with content and schema into easy to use method calls that won't require writing much code, or even being able to list these operations as part of the package's metadata.
+The specific implementation details are yet to be determined and will be made more clear once some proof of concepts are created.

-Package actions are to be replaced with Package Migrations.
-The intent for package migrations is to **not** run on startup or install as we are used to with Package Actions and CMS migrations.
+The intent for package migrations is to **not** run on startup or install as we are used to with Package Actions and custom Migrations.
 Instead, when you install a package the migrations will be something you opt into running, along with an overview of what it will change.

-Another huge benefit of these package migrations is when you deploy between different environments you can ensure that they run on each environment!

-The details of these are still not set in stone, would appreciate any POC of either functionality of UI!
+The UX of this is not designed but the idea is that:

+* If you install a .nupgk package via the back office, once the packages files are installed you will be presented with some UI listing what the Package Migration will execute and the admin can press a button to accept the changes and the migration will execute.
+If the migrations are not executed then the admin can re-visit the package's migration page which can be navigated to via the packages section in the back office.
+* If you install an Umbraco Nuget package via Nuget in Visual Studio (or another IDE), the files will install as per normal Nuget.
+When the site is started and the admin logs into the back office they will need to navigate to the installed package's migration page to execute the migrations.
+* In both cases, there may be some new UX that alerts an admin user that there are pending migrations that need executing when they log in

-#### New default package migrations
+#### Default package migrations

-Umbraco 8 currently has two default package actions, [allow Document Type](https://our.umbraco.com/documentation/Extending/Packages/Package-Actions/#allow-document-type) & [Publish root Document](https://our.umbraco.com/documentation/Extending/Packages/Package-Actions/#publish-root-document).
-In line with the above changes to when package migrations are run, a new default package migration would be added that takes a serialized file of content and schema and adds it to the database when run.
+When a package is created or updated in the back office and the package contains content or schema items then a default package migration will be added to the package which will ensure that the serialized content and/or schema items are installed into the Umbraco database when it's run.

 ### Installing / uninstalling a package

+Installing a Nuget package via the back office will require validating the Nuget package as being an Umbraco Nuget package.
+We will not be allowing installing non-Umbraco .nupgk packages via the back office directly (though those will be installed as part of the dependency handling chain).

+The back office will only list packages found on Our just like the current back office package listing.
+If a developer manually uploads a .nupgk package it will be validated to ensure that it is an Umbraco based Nuget package based on it's file structure and metadata.

 #### Supporting NuGet dependency handling